 People in the National Weight Control Registry, a group of more than 10,000 members, have lost an average of 60 pounds and kept their weight stable for up to 5 years.
-In order to keep their weight off, members report exercising, on average, about 1 hour per day.
+To keep their weight off, members report exercising, on average, about 1 hour per day.

 To begin an exercise program:

-Talk with your health care provider first and then start slowly.
-Begin with 10 to 30 minutes of moderately intense activity, like walking 3 days a week.
+Talk with your healthcare provider first and then start slowly.
+Start with 10 to 30 minutes of moderately intense activity, like walking 3 days a week.
 Build up to 45 to 60 minutes on most days.

 Schedule your physical activity a week in advance, use a diary to record the actual time you exercise, and try to set aside a regular time of the day for exercise if possible.